zww11/HW7/README.md

 - Add the modified file to your list of files to commit and check the status
   - git add soupHW.py
   - git status
 - Be sure to do commits several times over the project.
+Do a commit each time that you get something working.
   - git commit -m "Explanation of what you have added"
 - Do a push to put your changes on your fork of this repo.
   - git push -u origin master